psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

 Well done!
 You've now taken your first steps into the world of shell commands.
 With practice, these commands will become second nature to you.
 Remember, the terminal is a powerful tool, and the commands you've learned today are just the tip of the iceberg!

 Do yourself a favor.
 Keep your terminal muscles toned by using the terminal a lot, even when you don't need to.
 For example, whenever you're working on a project in some folder on your computer, even writing a paper, open a terminal in that folder and see what all is in there.
-Use it to copy or remame files instead of using the "Save As..." menu from within the application.
+Use it to copy or rename files instead of using the "Save As..." menu from within the application.

 ---